 All figures shown in this annual financial report, other than a rate in the dollar, are rounded to the nearest dollar.
-Amounts are presented in Australian Dollars d) Comparative figures e) Budget comparative figures
+Amounts are presented in Australian Dollars.

+d) Comparative figures

-Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.
+Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year, e) Budget comparative figures f) Superannuation

-When the City applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) statement of financial position as at the beginning of the preceding period in addition to the minimum comparative financial statements is f) Superannuation g) Fair value of assets and liabilities
+When the City applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) statement of financial position as at the beginning of the preceding period in addition to the minimum comparative financial statements is presented.